Skip to Content

 Time: noon to 7 pm

-Previously the Downtown St Patrick’s Day Festival was held in the empty lot on Second Street between Market Street and Dock Street.
-In 2023, it was moved to Waterline.
+Previously, the Downtown St Patrick’s Day Festival was held in the empty lot on Second Street between Market Street and Dock Street.
+In 2023, it was moved to Waterline Brewing and has remained there ever since.

 It’s basically exactly the exact same festival as the hooley now, since it’s in the same location with the same Irish music from the same Irish bands and the same Irish food from the same Irish food trucks.
 But hey, nothing wrong with that.